The Third One

 We refer to our God as the Trinity.
-We’ve seen the Father God throughout the old testament.
-The son, Jesus, came to the earth to live a sinless life to die for our sins, but the Holy Spirit isn’t discussed very much.
-Sometimes the Holy Spirit has been the subject of arguments within the church.
+We’ve seen the Father God throughout the Old Testament.
+The son, Jesus, came to the earth to live a sinless life to die as a sacrifice for our sins.
+The Holy Spirit isn’t discussed very much in society today.
+At times, the Holy Spirit has been the subject of arguments within the church.
 We should celebrate Pentecost as the day God endowed us with His Spirit that helps, guides, teaches, give us power, wisdom, and strength.
 The form that we receive His Spirit shouldn’t be a cause for division.
 Let’s never forget that it was during a time of great unity and cleansing that God blessed the disciples with a mighty visit from the spirit.
-Jesus taught a lot about the Holy Spirit; I’m going to list a few of those scriptures to remind us of the blessing.
+Jesus taught a lot about the Holy Spirit; I will list a few of those scriptures to remind us of the blessing.

 Jesus said that he had to leave before the Holy Spirit could come.
-In Greek, the word “Helper” is defined as a comforter, intercessor, counselor, strengthener, and advocate.
+In Greek, “Helper” is defined as a comforter, intercessor, counselor, strengthener, and advocate.
 God desires to help us in every way.
 His Holy Spirit is readily available for us when we seek Him.
 We don’t have to be in a specific location in the presence of Jesus on earth.
-Jesus could only be there for a few people at a time, but with the Holy Spirit,t no distance or time can hinder his help for us.
+Jesus could only be there for a few people at a time, but with the Holy Spirit, no distance or time can hinder his presence or help.

 But I tell you the truth, it is to your advantage that I go away; for if I do not go away, the [a]Helper (Comforter, Advocate, Intercessor—Counselor, Strengthener, Standby) will not come to you; but if I go, I will send Him (the Holy Spirit) to you [to be in close fellowship with you].John 16:7

-One of my favorite helps it that God helps us to pray.
-I ask his Holy Spirit to help and guide me in my prayers for people and for myself.
-I have my own idea of what everyone and every situation needs but God knows.
-I love that the spirit isn’t hindered by words. any time in my life, the situation, the pain, or the trouble can’t be capsulized in verbiage.
+One of my favorite things right now is that God even gives us help to pray.
+I ask his Holy Spirit to help and guide me in my prayers for people and myself.
+Even though I have my own idea of what everyone and every situation needs but God knows.
+I love that words don’t hinder the spirit.
+Any time in my life, the problem, the pain, or the trouble can’t be capsulized in verbiage.
 I’ve prayed in my tears and with groans too deep for words.

 Likewise, the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.Romans 8:28